nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### <a id="event"><ins>2.6 Timetable</ins></a>

 The timetable component stores an array of events.
 On launch, an empty timetable will be created.
-It will then be filled by any stored events.
+All stored events will be loaded via the StorageManger.

 Timetable handles adding, deleting and getting all instances of stored events in a given time period.